stephenverderame/bril-compiler/README.md

 Removes unnecessary jumps in the conversion process.
 * `local-dce` - Dead code elimination as a local optimization performed on basic blocks.
+* `common-cli` - Procedural macros for the basic CLI options and interactions for compiler passes